enthought/jigna/README.rst

 About Jigna
 ============

-Jigna is a TraitsUI like frontend for Traits, but unlike TraitsUI which is based on Qt/Wx, it is based on HTML/CSS/JS.
-One could think of Jigna as a HTML backend for TraitsUI.
-Jigna allows us to develop models in Python but create a user interface using HTML/CSS/JS.
-This gives us the power of Python for easily writing the application logic and the powerful features of the HTML world for the user interface.
-The HTML UI can be displayed both in the same Python process as well as remotely, allowing us to view and manipulate a Traits-based-object seamlessly from the web.
+Jigna is a bridge between Traits and the HTML world to provide a UI toolkit for traits models that is based on the powerful technologies of HTML, CSS and Javascript.

-For the in-process implementation one requires PySide or PyQt and we rely on Qt-Webkit support to do this.
+It provides two-way data bindings between the traits model and the HTML interface i.e. traits notifications automatically update the HTML UI and user inputs on the UI seamlessly change model attributes in Python.
+Jigna uses AngularJS for data bindings and one could think of it as an equivalent of AngularJS where the model lives in Python instead of Javascript.
+This gives us the power of Python and Traits for easily writing the application logic and the flexibility and expressibility of HTML for the user interface.

-For the web interface we require tornado.
+The HTML UI can be displayed both in the same Python process as well as remotely, allowing us to view and manipulate a Traits-based-object from the web.

 Installation